ShopRite: The breakaway of Supermarkets General

 One large member, Supermarkets General, pulled out of Wakefern in the late 1960s, halving the number of stores.
 The Supermarkets General stores became Pathmark in 1968.
-The remaining Wakefern members redoubled their efforts, adopted "one member, one vote" as a management principle, and expanded aggressively.
+The surviving Wakefern members increased their efforts, adopting the management tenet of "one member, one vote," and actively expanded.
 By the late 1970s, the volume lost from Supermarkets General's departure was restored.

 For many years, ShopRite and Pathmark were extremely competitive on price in the New York Metro area, and each one had its loyal customer base.
 A highly leveraged management buy-out in the late 1980s left Pathmark saddled with too much debt, and the supermarket chain had no cash to fix up its stores, or invest in lower prices.
 At the same time, ShopRite stores were being replaced and rebuilt, stealing market share away from Pathmark.
+On November 23, 2000, Big V Supermarkets, which operated 39 ShopRite stores in New Jersey and New York, filed for Chapter 11 bankruptcy and announced that several ShopRite stores would close.

 The Pathmark chain was sold to A&P in 2007.
 A&P ran Pathmark as a division, but was unsuccessful in turning around the banner's fortunes.
 A&P filed for bankruptcy and sold or liquidated its stores in 2015, including approximately 150 Pathmark stores.
 Wakefern and its cooperative members acquired nine Pathmark locations along with several other former A&P banners with the intention of opening ShopRite, Price Rite and The Fresh Grocer locations.

 The "Can-Can Sale"

 In 1971, ShopRite introduced their Can-Can Sale, where canned goods (and eventually other products) were placed on steep discounts, and is held in January.
 Until the early 1990s, the sale was held in the second and third weeks of January but expanded to the entire month.
 Animated commercials for this promotion feature a chorus line of cancan dancers and a French artiste, though the style changed on several occasions over the years.
 In 2002, ShopRite expanded that sale to twice a year when they introduced the Summer Can-Can Sale, held in July.

-In 2018, the Summer Can-Can Sale was discontinued, replaced with the "Can It Get Any Hotter?" sale.
+In 2018, the Summer Can-Can Sale was discontinued, replaced with the "Can It Get Any Hotter?" sale, which itself was discontinued in 2023.